How to Use Canva: 101 Passive Income Products + Designs You Can Create (Includes PDF)

-Thankfully, with DIY graphic design tools…Like Canva you don't have to spend a lot of money to create graphics for your social media accounts.
+Thankfully, with DIY graphic design tools...like Canva you don't have to spend a lot of money to create graphics for your social media accounts.

-I made a decision a while ago to use Canva to DIY my own graphics for social media since I can easily store all of my graphics in one place.
+I made a decision a while ago to use the program to DIY design my own graphics for social media since I can easily store all of my graphics in one place.

 The key to creating graphics with Canva for your social media networks is to keep your designs consistent.

 Consistent designs are the key to increasing your brand’s awareness and will help your community spot your branding easier.